henriw22/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+## Task List
+1. Using Ajax to simulate real time tweet submission and displaying them almost simultaneously.
+2. Finished the basic functionality required for the app.
+3. Added responsive design feature to adapt the app for desktop view.
+4. Prevent cross site scripting feature.
+5. Finished the stretch part of the project on toggling button to display text area input.

 ## Dependencies

 - Express